 - Professor Robert Henry - Representing Conservation Interests

 - Mr John Collyer - Representing Indigenous Interests

 - Professor Brad Sherman - Member with Appropriate Qualifications

 Functions and powers

-We are a prescribed agency under the Financial Management and Accountability Act 1997, operating within the Innovation, Industry, Science and Research portfolio.
-It is the agency responsible for administering Australia's intellectual property (IP) rights system in relation to patents, trade marks, designs and plant breeder's rights.
+We are a listed entity under the Public Governance, Performance and Accountability Act 2013, operating within the Department of Industry portfolio.
+It is the non-corporate Commonwealth entity responsible for administering Australia's intellectual property (IP) rights system in relation to patents, trade marks, designs and plant breeder's rights.
 We recover more than 95 per cent of our costs by charging fees for its IP rights services.

 As well as granting exclusive rights under the statutes it administers, we:

 - advise the Australian Government on IP policy

 - provide IP advice and education services to the business community

 - contribute to bilateral and multilateral negotiations and development cooperation programs for the benefit of the Australian economy and society